jainnirav88/keep-problems-browser-extension/README.md

 - Save problem with link, name, difficulty, tags, code and notes
 - If codeforces problem, then it will fetch name, difficulty and tags
 - For other platforms, it will fetch possible information
-- Add code and notes in code and notes section
+- Add code and notes in the code and notes section
 - Manage problems in different folders by giving appropriate folder name

 ### Import/Export

-- Do you share problems with other?
+- Do you share problems with others?
 If yes, then this feature can be very useful for you
-- Add and filter problems you want to store and click on Export button in navbar.
+- Add and filter problems you want to store and click on the Export button in the navbar.
 JSON file will be stored in your computer
-- Share this json file with anyone
+- Share this JSON file with anyone
-- User can Import this problems in Other page by providing JSON file, folder name (optional) and tags (optional)
+- User can Import these problems in the Other page by providing JSON file, folder name (optional) and tags (optional)

 ### Sort, Search, Filter, Edit, Delete